BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 The last non-trophic interaction is refuge provisioning.
-Refuge provisioning corresponds to the case where a sessile species provides a refuge to a prey, protecting that latter from its predators.
+Refuge provisioning corresponds to the case where a sessile species provides a refuge to a prey, protecting the latter from its predators.
 Therefore, this interaction is assumed to be directed from a producer to a prey.

 A refuge link toward prey ``j`` translates as